cicob/jiraApi/readme.md

 - A) from the **Command-Line**
 - B) from a **Browser**

-The latter is only feasable provided you have a web-server running PHP tied to your local file-system (i.e. a [Vagrant](https://www.vagrantup.com/)-box, [WAMP](https://sourceforge.net/projects/wampserver/) or equivalent).
+The latter is only feasible provided you have a web-server running PHP tied to your local file-system (i.e. a [Vagrant](https://www.vagrantup.com/)-box, [WAMP](https://sourceforge.net/projects/wampserver/) or equivalent).